ALL SAINTS' HOUGHTON REGIS

 One of us is divorced; can we still get married at All Saints’?

-If one (or both of you) has been married before there may well a possibility for you to be married again in church.
+If one (or both of you) has been married before there may well be a possibility for you to be married again in church.
 Please contact our Parish Priest to talk about your plans for the wedding.

 Can Roman Catholics marry at All Saints’?